TBI Most Wanted suspect killed in incident on I-840 in Williamson County

 WILLIAMSON COUNTY, Tenn.
 (WKRN) — A Smyrna man wanted for the attempted murder of his wife earlier this week was killed in an incident on Interstate 840 in Williamson County Thursday morning.

 It happened 8:30 a.m. in the eastbound lanes near mile marker 42.
-The roadway is expected to remain closed until at least 10:30 a.m.
+The roadway reopened to traffic around 11 a.m.

+In a news conference held Thursday around 1 p.m.
+Tennessee Highway Patrol said a trooper observed a gentleman walking on I-840 that matched description of a suspect in a BOLO, who was carrying a weapon.

+THP said when the trooper turned his blue lights on to approach the suspect, he ran into oncoming traffic and was hit and killed by a car.

+Smyrna police again confirmed that suspect was Rodney Garrett, who was facing a charge of attempted criminal homicide.

-Smyrna police reported the person killed was Rodney Garrett, who is accused of shooting his wife at a home on Almaville Road around midnight on Nov.
-1.
+Smyrna police said Garrett was accused of shooting his wife at a home on Almaville Road around midnight on November 1st.

 The victim’s daughter said her mother is still hospitalized but in stable condition.